 There’s always a way to make a family vacation fun and exciting, no matter what kind of budget you’re working with.
 After all, being together to make some wonderful memories is what you’re going to remember most in a few years.

 Let’s look at how to plan a budget-friendly family vacation.

 1. Keep it Local

-While you don’t have to vacation right in the middle of town, you can always look at keeping it local if it’s not in the budget to go too far.
+While you don’t have to vacation in the middle of town, you can always look at keeping it local if it’s not in the budget to go too far.

 2. Visit Friends

 While staying local can be kind to the budget, travelling far to visit a friend can also be another great way to keep costs down on a family vacation.
-When you visit a close friend or even family members, accommodation is often free.
+When you visit a close friend or even family member, accommodation is often free.
 Additionally, most people are more than happy to play tour guide for your stay.